bdobyns/silver-funicular/php-eb-simple/TechLead.Readme.md

 ## Create A Project

+### Using `deploy.sh` Or Not.
+Up To You.

+The accompanying `./deploy.sh` script is mostly for the convenience of the developers who join your project after you've set it up.
+However, several features in it have been designed to make life easier for you, the tech lead.

 ### Locate A Sensible SSH keypair (Tech Leads)

 If you're the tech lead, look in the EC2 dashboard and pick `Key